Vercii/aws-cpe-notes/09-security.md

 ## AWS WAF
 - A web application firewall that monitors network requests that come into your web applications.
 When a request comes into AWS WAF, it checks the IP address against a web access control list (web ACL).
 If the request comes from a blocked IP address on the web ACL, AWS WAF denies access.
 Legitimate requests are allowed access.

+## Data Encryption
+- Works like a lock and key mechanism.
+Having the right key can access the encrypted data.
+Otherwise, you cannot access the data.
+- An encryption key is used to turn the profile information into a randomized set of characters.
+A decryption key is used to access the customer's information, such as their name, only when it's needed by your application.

+Types:
+1. Data encryption at rest: The data is idle and not moving, like when it's stored in a database.

+2. Data encryption in transit: The data is moving between locations, like when it's being sent from a database to an application.
+SSL/TLS certificates are used to establish encrypted network connections from one system to another.

+# AWS Data Protection
+AWS has a variety of methods for protecting data.
+They include built-in data protection for storage options and services specifically designed for enhanced data protection.

+## AWS built-in data protection
+- By default, all new S3 buckets have encryption configured, and all uploaded objects are encrypted at rest.
+- Amazon EBS volumes and snapshots can be encrypted at rest, including both boot and data volumes of an Amazon EC2 instance.
+- Server-side encryption at rest is enabled on all DynamoDB table data using encryption keys stored in AWS Key Management Service (AWS KMS).

+# AWS Data Protection Services
+## AWS Key Management Service (AWS KMS)
+-  Create and manage cryptographic keys.
+These keys can then be used to encrypt and decrypt your data.
+You can also control the use of keys across a wide range of services and in your applications.
+-  You can specify which IAM users and roles can manage keys.
+Your keys never leave AWS KMS, and you can temporarily disable them so they can no longer be used.

+## Amazon Macie
+- Monitor your sensitive data at rest to make sure it's safe.
+Macie uses machine learning (ML) and automation to discover sensitive data stored in Amazon S3.
+You can use Macie to assess your security posture, which is especially helpful for meeting compliance requirements.

+## AWS Certificate Manager (ACM)
+- Centralizes the management of your SSL/TLS certificates that provide data encryption in transit (data that is moving).
+It can be used to protect various AWS services and your connected on-premises resources.

+# Detection and Response Services
+AWS offers a variety of services you can use to detect and respond to security incidents.

+## Amazon Inspector
+-  Helps improve the security and compliance of applications by running automated security assessments for Amazon EC2 instances, containers, and Lambda functions.
+-  It checks applications for security vulnerabilities and deviations from security best practices, such as open access to EC2 instances and installations of vulnerable software versions.

+## Amazon GuardDuty
+- Provides intelligent threat detection across your infrastructure and resources.
+GuardDuty identifies threats by continuously monitoring streams of your account metadata and network activity in your environment.
+- It uses known malicious IP addresses, anomaly detection, and machine learning to identify threats more accurately.

+## Amazon Detective
+- After a threat has been detected, you can use Amazon Detective to further investigate the root cause.
+Detective helps you analyze threats with interactive visualizations contained in a unified AWS Management Console view.
+- These visualizations include resource and user interactions over a configurable timeline with recommended steps for remediation.

+AWS Security Hub
+- Brings multiple security services together into a single place and format.
+With this service, you can quickly see your security and compliance state in one comprehensive view.
+- Security Hub automatically aggregates security findings from AWS and partner services and organizes them into actionable, meaningful groupings called insights.
+It can accelerate time to resolution (TTR) with automated remediation.